ivucicev/RYPM/tasks.md

      - [ ] (?) put continue footer in tabs page so there are less frequent requests
      - [ ] (?) active workout (from wizard) service? used in multiple places, handle locally for less freq. requests
      - [ ] bandwidth -> saving sends whole object insead of patched fields
-     - [x] active exercise page local storage
      - [ ] program detail edit, extending weeks does not change week display on info tab (need to move back first and reenter edit)
-     - [ ] picker on set does not show correct values
+     - [ ] picker on set does not show correct values - when editing program [week/day], check templates also
      - [ ] measurements fix (has Many relationship instead of singular, naming is not consistent)
+     - [x] cehck adding exercises dynamic
+     - [x] edit pogram navigating weeks back to info weeks segment do not change
+     - [x] check editing workout sets reps when actve wo
+     - [ ]

 UI/UX BUGS